Generic Name: atenolol (a-TEN-oh-lol)

 - Tenormin tablets should be used with extreme caution in CHILDREN; safety and effectiveness in children have not been determined.

 - PREGNANCY and BREAST-FEEDING: Tenormin tablets has been shown to cause harm to the fetus.
 If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using Tenormin tablets while you are pregnant.
-Tenormin tablets is found in breast milk.
+Tenormin tablets are found in breast milk.
 If you are or will be breast-feeding while you use Tenormin tablets, check with your doctor.
 Discuss any possible risks to your baby.

 Possible side effects of Tenormin tablets: